 Having a secure VPN is an important part of this, which is why we have started developing ProtonVPN.
 With the ProtonVPN project, we hope to bring to the public a secure and trustworthy VPN service which addresses many of the security shortcomings which impact existing VPN services.
-We have recently launched ProtonVPN beta, so if you are a ProtonMail Lifetime or Visionary user, it is actually already possible to start using ProtonVPN.
+We have recently launched ProtonVPN beta, so if you are a ProtonMail Lifetime, Visionary or Plus user, it is actually already possible to start using ProtonVPN.

 We believe ProtonVPN has the potential to meet our standards for VPN security, and we look forward to sharing it with the rest of the ProtonMail community in the coming months.
 If you would like to follow our progress in the meantime, you can find the latest updates about the ProtonVPN project on Twitter, Facebook, and Reddit.